corazawaf/coraza-proxy-wasm/example/istio/README.md

 entire [Core Rule Set](https://github.com/coreruleset/coreruleset) and violations will be logged to the istio-proxy's log and a `403 Forbidden` response will be returned to the client.

-Traffic which has already been filtered by the ingress gateway will not reach the namespace will only be logged to the istio-proxy's log in the namespace of the ingress-gateway.
+Traffic which has already been filtered by the ingress gateway will not reach the namespace and will only be logged to the istio-proxy's log in the namespace of the ingress-gateway.

 ## Testing and Logs